Old Donation: a Large Community

 A family with some rich history!

-As the parish grew the second church was no longer able to meet the needs of the larger congregation.
-In 1733 the vestry ordered the building of a new church that could accommodate the parish’s needs.
+As the parish grew the second church could no longer meet the needs of the larger congregation.
+In 1733 the vestry ordered a new church space built to accommodate the parish’s needs.
 The third church was accepted by the vestry on June 25, 1736.

 Princess Anne’s population center gradually shifted to Kempsville on the banks of the Elizabeth River, a far superior channel over the silting up Lynnhaven.
 By 1856 Emmanuel Church had drawn away the remainder of the Old Donation’s Church congregants, and the Old Donation Vestry held their last meeting in March 1856.